nkh/P6-Data-Dump-Tree/README.md

     replacement = Data::Dump::Tree::Type::Nothing ;
     }

-As DDT streams the rendering, it can not go back to fix the glyphs of the when previous element, this will probably show as slightly wrong glyph lines.
+As DDT streams the rendering, it can not go back to fix the glyphs of the previous element, this will probably show as slightly wrong glyph lines.

-Nevertheless, when duping big structures which contains elements you don't want to see
+Nevertheless, when duping big structures which contains elements you don't want to see this can be very useful and simple to add

+  * or reduce the type's rendering in a type handler

+This does not remove the element but can be useful, create a type handler which renders the type with minimal text.

+### In elements filters

-  * use an element filter for the container of the type you want to remove
+  * use an elements filter for the **container** of the type you want to remove

 If the element you don't want to see only appears in some containers, you can create a type handler, or filter, for that container type and weed out any reference to the element you don't want to see.
-This will draw proper glyph lines as the element, you don't want to see, is never seen by DDT.
+This will draw proper glyphs.

-  * reduce the type's rendering in a type handler

-this does not remove the element but can be useful, rather than removing the element, create a type handler which renders the type with minimal text.

-  * reduce the type's rendering in an element filter or **get_elements** method
+  * or reduce the element rendering

-Returning a Data::Dump::Tree::Type::Nothing will only render the key.

-    method ddt_get_elements
+Returning a Data::Dump::Tree::Type::Nothing.new as value, that type renders an empty string.

+    multi sub elements_filter( ... )
     {
 	    # other elements data ...

+	    # the element to reduce rendering of

 	    # key          # binder   #value
 	    ('your key',   '',        Data::Dump::Tree::Type::Nothing.new),
     }